howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 Let's try to understand what is going on in there:

 1. As explained previously, we're adding new fields with these names (`link` and `links`)
-1. Second parameter is expected output type.
-In first query it's Optional Link, in second list of links.
+1. The second parameter is the expected output type.
+In the first query it's an Optional Link, in second it's a list of links.
-1. `arguments` is a list of expected argumets defined by name and type.
-In first field, we're expecting an `id` argument of type `Int`.
-In second case `ids` as list of integers.
+1. `arguments` is a list of expected arguments defined by name and type.
+In the first field, we're expecting an `id` argument of type `Int`.
+In the second case, we're expecting `ids` as a list of integers.
 As you can see we didn't use `ListType` in that case.
 We've used `ListInputType` instead.
 The main difference is that all `InputType`s are used to parse incoming data, and `ObjectType`s (mostly) are used for outgoing data.
 1. `arguments` defines which arguments we expect.
-Mostly such argument isn't forgotter and should be extracted and passed down to the resolver. `Context` object, reachable in `resolve` partial function, contains such information, so you have to fetch those arguments from there.
+Mostly such argument isn't forgotten and should be extracted and passed down to the resolver. `Context` object, reachable in `resolve` partial function, contains such information, so you have to fetch those arguments from there.

 ### DRY with arguments

 The code above could be a little simplified.
-You can extract an `Argument` as constant, and reuse this in field declaration.
-You can change the `link` declaration on the following:
+You can extract an `Argument` as constant, and reuse this in the field declaration.
+You can change the `link` declaration as follows:

 ```scala